MiguelCastillo/workit/README.md

 So how does this thing work?
 Well - let's think about the setup starting with the worker.
 A worker is ultimately the child process that processes your data, and you have a couple of ways to define one.

 - A module that exports a function which we refer to as a worker function.
-- A module that exports an API by defining class that extends `Worker` with methods that process your data.
+- A module that exports an API by defining a class that extends `Worker` with methods that process your data.
 We refer to this as a Worker API.

 Then you have a worker pool, which is the component you interact with to talk to the workers.
 A worker pool exposes several methods, but the two important ones for interacting with worker processes are `send` and `invoke`.
 You use `send` when interacting with a worker function, and you use `invoke` when you interact with a Worker API.